mads-obrien/mads-obrien.github.io/_projects/1-arcfootprint.md

 </details>

 ---
 **Linear units are automatically converted, if necessary**.
-The output flux footprint ellipses use the same projection as the input sensor location.
-If input point CRS uses meters, aka  `if spatial_ref.metersPerUnit == 1.0:`, proceed with arithmetic.
+The output flux footprint ellipses share the same coordinate reference system (CRS) as the input sensor location.
+If the input point CRS uses meter units, aka  `if spatial_ref.metersPerUnit == 1.0:`, proceed with arithmetic.
 If not, then:

 <details><summary markdown="span">View code snippet...</summary>